work

 It was first offered for the 2014 election, and was being updated for 2018.
 The goal for 2018 was to help improve accessibility, along with the overall experience of the microsite.
 As a UX intern, I worked on these updates with the team.

-Accessibility First
+Accessibility First:

 Snapshot of the findings documentation

+From these tests, we identified 60+ issues, with key findings included unclear feedback for candidate selection and lack of contextual information.
 This set of data helped to inform our findings on where to plan scope of the product improvements for the 2018 election year.

-Random Ballot Order
+Random Ballot Order:

 Sample of the ballot (left), alongside the printed Plan Your Vote plan (right)